In this article, we’ll be taking a look at exactly what automation is, and why buyers love it so much.

 And the best thing is, it didn’t need your help.
 All you had to do was sit down and interview the candidate.

-All in all, automation helps a business with:
+All in all, automation helps a business with tasks that are:

 Before you sell your business, automation will in the meantime benefit you in multiple ways.
 Here are some: